rust-lang/rustup/doc/user-guide/src/concepts/components.md

 * `rustc-dev` — This component contains the compiler as a library.
 Most users will not need this; it is only needed for development *of* tools that link to the compiler, such as making modifications to [Clippy].

+### Previous components

+These components have been deprecated and are not published in new Rust releases.

+* `rls` — [RLS] is a language server that is deprecated and has been replaced by rust-analyzer.
+* `rust-analysis` — Metadata about the standard library, used by [RLS].

 ## Component availability